 What are the aims of this leaflet?

-This leaflet has been written to help you understand more about ciclosporin and explains what it is, how it works, how it is used to treat skin conditions, and where more information can be found about it.
+This leaflet has been written to help you understand more about ciclosporin.
+It tells you what it is, how it works, how it is used to treat skin conditions, and where you can find out more about it.

 Like penicillin, ciclosporin is a substance produced by a fungus.
-Ciclosporin suppresses the immune system and was initially developed for transplant patients to prevent them rejecting their kidneys and other organs.
-It was later found to benefit some patients with diseases caused by immune reactions.
+Ciclosporin was found to suppress the immune system.
+It was initially developed for suppressing the immune system of transplant patients to prevent them from rejecting their transplanted kidneys and other organs.
+It was subsequently found to help patients with a wide range of diseases caused by immune reactions.

 Why suppress the immune system?

 • In auto-immune diseases, the immune system attacks the body itself.
 These diseases can affect just one organ - such as the heart, liver or skin - or several organs.